Black SL-C9ES rear

 Multi-ConnectorThe 8-pin Din Connector is known as a Sony Multi-connector and carries a combined Audio, Video and Remote control (later known as CTRL-S) signals.
 Details of the pin connections are available online.

 PCM SwitchMake sure that under normal usage that the PCM switch on the rear of the unit is switched off.
-When switched on, the drop out compensator circuit is switched off, this is to allow the error correction on the PCM recording (using a 701 or similar) to operating more effectively.
+When switched on, the drop out compensator circuit is switched off, this is to allow the error correction on a PCM recording (using a PCM-701ES or similar) to operating more effectively.
 The result on a normal recording will be more visible drop outs.
 See also PCM.

 Additional remote control functionsAlthough not available using the supplied remote control handset it is possible to operate eject mode via a remote control.
 This code can be found on some modern universal remote controls such as the One for All.
 In addition one of the channel advance functions of the SL-F1 remote works on the C9.